Locations:

 Prevention

-Researchers have linked some medical conditions to an increased risk of developing chondrosarcoma.
-Talk to your healthcare provider about your family medical history so they can assess your risk and recommend steps to monitor your health.
+No, they can’t, partly because researchers don’t know exactly why they happen.
+Research shows people with certain inherited disorders have an increased risk of developing chondrosarcoma.
+Talk to a healthcare provider about your family medical history so they can assess your risk and recommend steps to monitor your health.

 Outlook / Prognosis